Julien-R44/hot-hook/README.md

 - `reload`: An array of glob patterns that specifies which files should trigger a full process reload.
 - `ignore`: An array of glob patterns that specifies which files should not be considered by Hot Hook.
 By default, ['**/node_modules/**'].
 - `projectRoot`: The path of the project root folder.
+Glob patterns are resolved relative to this path.

 ## API